racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/Components/Home/Messages.md

 @metadata order=40
 @metadata tagstring=message

-# PyLabs Messages
+# Pylabs Messages

 [[warning]]
 **Warning**

-This PyLabs Messages section needs complete review and may be inaccurate at this moment.
+This Pylabs Messages section needs complete review and may be inaccurate at this moment.
 We try to get it up to date as soon as possible.

 Our apologies for any inconvenience.
 [[/warning]]

-In the PyLabs framework, there are many message types and tags.
+In the Pylabs framework, there are many message types and tags.
 These will be explained in this section.

 [[children]]
 depth:2